TobyBrull/silva/readme.md

 automatically be generated from a Seed program; such a parser is represented by the type `silva::parse_root_t` ([parse_root.hpp](src/parse_root.hpp)).

-The Fern language is akin to JSON.
-It is described by the Seed program `silva::fern_seed_source_code` ([fern.hpp](src/fern.hpp)).
+The Fern language is akin to JSON; its syntax is described by the Seed program `silva::fern_seed_source_code` ([fern.hpp](src/fern.hpp)).

+The syntax of the Seed language is described in its own terms by the Seed program `silva::seed_seed_source_code` ([seed.hpp](src/seed.hpp)).

 ## Building and Running